distanceworkshops/distanceworkshops.github.io/index.md

 ## Forthcoming interactive workshops

-We are planning the following workshops in the remainder of 2022:
+We are holding the following workshops:

 - [Distance sampling when animals are missed at zero distance](mrds-oct-2022), 28 & 31 October 2022
   - Registration closed.
 Please [email us](mailto:distance@st-andrews.ac.uk) if you are interested in joining a future workshop on this topic.
 - [A practical guide to distance sampling survey design and simulation](design-nov-2022), 1 - 4 November 2022
   - [Open for registration](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-practical-design-simulation-to-optimise-distance-sampling-surveys-nov-2022) - closing date 24 October.
+- Distance Live introductory online workshop, 9 - 20 January 2023

-We are also in the early stages of planning workshops for the first half of 2023.
+We are also in the early stages of planning workshops for spring 2023.
 We will post further updates here, on [Twitter](http://twitter.com/distancesamp) and on the [distance sampling mailing list](https://groups.google.com/forum/#!forum/distance-sampling).
-Please [email us](mailto:distance@st-andrews.ac.uk) if you are interested in joining a future workshop on any of the following topics: (1) camera trap distance sampling; (2) distance sampling when animals are msised at zero distance.
+Please [email us](mailto:distance@st-andrews.ac.uk) if you are interested in joining a future workshop on any of the following topics: (1) camera trap distance sampling; (2) distance sampling when animals are missed at zero distance.

 ## Widening participation scholarships